Civil Plan Review

 - Street names

-- Signing and Striping Details
+- Lighting, Signing, and Striping Details

-- All existing and proposed utility easements
+- All existing and proposed utility easements (Include all AFN#s)

 - Lot lines to verify water and sewer to each lot